F5Networks/f5-cloud-libs/README.md

       -o, --output <file>                      Log to file as well as console.
 This is the default if background process is spawned.
 Default is undefined
       --single-nic                             Set db variables for single NIC configuration.
       --multi-nic                              Set db variables for multi NIC configuration.
-      --default-gw <gateway_address>           Set default gateway to gateway_address --local-only                             Create LOCAL_ONLY partition for gateway and assign to traffic-group-local-only --vlan <name, nic_number, [tag]>         Create vlan with name on nic_number.
+      --default-gw <gateway_address>           Set default gateway to gateway_address.
+      --local-only                             Create LOCAL_ONLY partition for gateway and assign to traffic-group-local-only.
+      --vlan <name, nic_number, [tag]>         Create vlan with name on nic_number.
 Optionally specify a tag.
 Values should be comma-separated.
+For multiple vlans, use multiple --vlan entries.
       --self-ip <name, ip_address, vlan_name>  Create self IP with name and ip_address on vlan.
 Values should be comma-separated.
-Default CIDR prefix is 24 if not specified
+For multiple self IPs, use multiple --self-ip entries.
+Default    CIDR prefix is 24 if not specified.

 ### runScript.js